Farrhouq/TiNotez/README.md

 # TiNotez - Organize and Find Your Text Files Easily

-My Notes is a Django application designed to simplify the organization and retrieval of your text files.
+Can't remember where you saved that text file?
+TiNotez is a Django application specialized to simplify the organization and retrieval of your text files.
 It provides a user-friendly interface for creating, editing, and managing your notes while offering unique features to enhance your productivity.

 ## Key Features